partyorange/pub/docs/party-orange-operating-intro.md

 | 100,000   | ~$300K                 | ~$3.6M           | Full sustainability |
 | 1,000,000 | ~$2.5M                 | ~$30M            | Margin + endowment  |

+The math works.
+The mission demands it.
 Because no one else will build this for us.

 ---

+## What Members Get—From Day One

+- **Your Orange Card** – A clear, controlled visual of your civic stance
+- **Coalition Insights** – Discover surprising alignment with others
+- **The WeMeter** – See where *we* stand in real time
+- **Weekly Digest** – A signal through the noise
+- **Founding Member Recognition** – Part of the DNA, not just the timeline
+- **Direct Input** – Prioritize features and issues as we build together

+We’re not selling a future benefit.
+You join.
+You get value.
+Right now.

+---

-## What We Will Build
+## What We’re Building

 ### The Platform
-- Identity + privacy engine
+- Identity and privacy architecture
-- Stance-taking and visibility control
+- Stance-taking engine with per-question visibility
-- Question set authoring + democratic assessment
-- Aggregation engine (WeMeter)
+- Democratic question set creation and review
-- Coalition infrastructure
+- Coalition tools for organizations and campaigns
+- Aggregate stance visualizations (WeMeter)

+### The Civic Record
+- A structured, anonymized, living record of American public will
+- Immutable data for research, organizing, and representation
+- A civic mirror that can’t be spun or sold

 ### The Social Contract
-- Member-owned civic commons
+- Transparent governance
+- Forkable by design
-- No ads.
-No data sales.
-No algorithmic distortion.
+- No surveillance, no ad targeting, no algorithmic distortion
-- Built to be legible, forkable, and transparent

-### The Record
-- The only permanent, structured, anonymized expression of American civic will
-- Publicly visible consensus and disagreement, by region and issue
-- A civic mirror that can’t be manipulated by elections or elites

 ---

-## What We’re Doing Now (Year 1)
+## Roadmap to Durable Independence

+### Year 1: Build the Core
-- Onboarding, identity linking, stance privacy tools
+- Onboarding, identity linking, and privacy controls
-- First set of values-based and issue-specific questions
+- First national question sets and stance profiles
-- WeMeter v1 (consensus heatmap)
+- Weekly digest and WeMeter v1
-- Manual coalition pilots + impact reports
 - 10,000 founding members
-- Weekly digest to reinforce civic signal

----

-## What Comes Next (Year 2)
+- Coalition pilots and manual impact reporting

+### Year 2: Grow the Network
-- Member-created question sets + public review
+- Member-authored question sets + public review
-- Coalition tools (verified org accounts, embeddable stances)
+- Coalition dashboards + verified org accounts
-- Mobile-ready experience
-- Regional stance overlays
-- Progressive verification + trust scores
+- Progressive verification and reputation systems
+- Mobile-ready interface
 - 100,000 sustaining members

+### Year 3+: Operate in the Open
+- Fully self-funded operations
+- Regional stance overlays and advanced data visualizations
+- Anonymized civic deliberation zones
+- Verified API access for media, researchers, and aligned civic orgs
+- Endowment formation for long-term structural independence

 ---

-## What We’re Building Toward (Year 3+)

-- Scalable public civic data commons
-- Anonymous civic deliberation spaces
-- Verified stance record integration into policy + organizing tools
-- Cross-issue coalition discovery via shared values
-- Financial self-reliance through members alone
-- Structural endowment to preserve long-term independence

-Because no one else will build this for us.
+## Built for All of Us

+Party Orange holds space for a wide range of civic identities and political perspectives.

+We don’t aim for neutrality—we aim for accuracy.
+We don’t force consensus—we surface it.
+We don’t collapse disagreement—we map it.

+Whether you identify as progressive, conservative, libertarian, disillusioned, or politically homeless—this is infrastructure that sees you, counts you, and protects your voice.

 ---

-## What We're Asking
+## What We’re Asking

-We are not asking for donations.
-We are asking you to help build something that belongs to all of us.
+We don’t need a donation.
+We need your stance.

-- Join at a dues level that fits your life.
+- **Join** at a level that works for you
-- Share with others who are looking for a way to speak clearly without being used.
+- **Share** with others who want to speak without being manipulated
-- Fund the runway if you can.
-But know we’re already walking.
+- **Back the runway** if you can—but know we’re walking either way

-This is not a product.
-It is not a campaign.
+This is not a startup.
+Not a campaign.
-It is a civic infrastructure project built to survive whatever comes next.
+This is infrastructure.

+And we’re building it together.

 [https://partyorange.us](https://partyorange.us)